klaasnicolaas/Student-homeassistant-config/README.md

 # Make a Student Home 🏠 -> Smart 💡

-You will probably think, what is Home Assistant!?
+You are probably wondering, what is Home Assistant!?
 Well Home Assistant is a home automation platform running on Python 3.
-It is able to track and control all devices at home and offer a platform for automating control.
+It is able to track and control all devices at home and offers a platform for automating control.

 ## Story

-During student life there is often that one step that you will live on your own, I recently took that step but with an important goal.
-You could almost say *"I am a man with a mission"*, because I want to make the 25m2 that I have a **super smart house**.
+During student life there is often that one phase where you will  live on your own, I recently took that step but with an important goal.
+You could almost say *"I am a man on a mission"*, because I want to make the 25m2 that I have a **super smart house**.

 &nbsp;